Blog

 The NEA grant will fund a feasibility study to explore how to expand the Arts Integrated Field Trip Initiative further, as well as how to structure it to eventually become a national model.
 The KHA grant will go toward supporting the logistics of transporting an estimated 4,500 children to their field trip destinations.
 The newly expanded initiative will provide students in Duval County enriching arts-integrated field trips from June 11 through July 12, 2024, at a number of cultural institutions across the city including the Cummer Museum of Art & Gardens, Florida Theatre, Jacksonville Symphony, Museum of Contemporary Art Jacksonville, and Ritz Theatre & Museum.

-The initiative also includes a culturally inclusive professional development opportunity for teachers employed in Duval County.
+The initiative also includes a professional development opportunity for teachers employed in Duval County.
 The professional development sessions will take place on March 15, 2024, at the Cummer Museum of Art & Gardens and will be led by national education experts from the Kennedy Center.
 The program will focus on teaching strategies aligned with students’ summer field trip learning objectives, which encompass improving literacy skills and gaining insights into Jacksonville’s arts and culture, fostering hope and connection to Jacksonville.

 a close-up of smiling children